microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-update.md

 ---
 title: "Deploy a feature update using the Windows Update for Business deployment service"
-description: "With the Windows Update for Business deployment service, you can deploy Windows feature updates to sets of devices in an Azure AD tenant."
+description: "With the Windows Update for Business deployment service, you can deploy Windows feature updates to devices in an Azure AD tenant."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"